-Note: You cannot use the the Selected Reserve (Chapter 1606) and federal tuition assistance from your branch of service at the same time.
-However, you can use state tuition assistance from the National Guard.
+Note: You may now use the the Selected Reserve (Chapter 1606) and federal tuition assistance from your branch of service at the same time, only if you are greater than part-time.

 To find out more or if you need help, contact OMS at 703-993-2428.